Keats/jsonwebtoken/README.md

 - ES384

 ### RSA
-`jsonwebtoken` can only read DER encoded keys currently.
+`jsonwebtoken` can read DER and PEM encoded keys.

+If you want to use DER encoded keys review the following.
 If you have openssl installed, you can run the following commands to obtain the DER keys from PKCS#1 (ie with `BEGIN RSA PUBLIC KEY`) .pem.
 If you have a PKCS#8 pem file (ie starting with `BEGIN PUBLIC KEY`), you will need to first convert it to PKCS#1:
 `openssl rsa -pubin -in <filename> -RSAPublicKey_out -out <filename>`.